Implementation and representation of qudit multi-controlled unitaries and hypergraph states by N-body angular momentum couplings: Appendix - Strategy based on the sum of angular momenta

 \section{Appendix - Strategy based on the sum of angular momenta}

-We obtain a simple procedure to obtain many-body angular momentum interactions for systems composed of particles having $j>1/2$ from systems with $j=1/2$ particles.
+We obtain a simple procedure to construct N-body angular momentum interactions for systems composed of particles having $j>1/2$ from systems with $j=1/2$ particles.
 A similar approach can be found in the recent work \cite{tcm}, in terms of the Tavis-Cummings model.
 For simplicity, we restrict the discussion to interactions of the form $J_z^{\otimes n}$, but the ideas are easily generalizable to other angular momentum interactions.